 But I think this misses the point that concerns most Westerners, which is that diaper-free babies may soil furniture, rugs, and other items that are rather difficult to clean.

-From Kenya (deVries and deVries 1977) to Bali (Diener 2000), parents don’t consider the occasional accident a big deal.
+From Kenya (deVries and deVries 1977) to Bali (Diener 2000), parents don't consider the occasional accident a big deal.
 Nobody minds much if a little baby urine gets on their clothes or floor.
 Accidents happen.
-And cleaning up is part of parenting.
+Cleaning up is part of parenting.

 Attitudes and customs in the West are less supportive of infant potty training.
 This needn't deter motivated Western parents.
 But it's obvious that infant training isn't for everyone.